suryaakkala/telugu-voice-collection/README.md

 Api for chat is in `src/pages/api/chat.ts`.

 ## TODO:
-1. Modify css for `chat page,  Voice Input Practice,  Quiz, TextMatchingActivity`.
+1. Modify css for `chat page,  Voice Input Practice `.
 2. need to add activities `SpeakingPracticeActivity`.
+3. modify the line no 79 in quiz page.